avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 ### Training

 The optimization will be as before, but now we'll take the gradients from the `grad` property of our parameter tensors.

-Therefore, the optimizer only needs access to the parameter tensors from the model.
+Therefore, the optimizer needs access **only** to the parameter tensors from the model.
 In fact,`pytorch`'s `Optimizer` classes work in the same way.

 As before, we'll implement this from scratch using only pytorch tensors and no other build-in features.